nopSolutions/nopCommerce-Docs/en/getting-started/configure-shipping/shipping-settings.md

 * Tick **Use warehouse location** to use it when requesting shipping rates.
 This is useful when you ship from multiple warehouses.
 * Tick **Consider associated products dimensions and weight** to consider associated products dimensions and weight on shipping, uncheck for example if the main product already includes them.

-Define your shipping settings on the *Notifications* panel the following way:
+Define your shipping settings in the *Notifications* panel the following way:

 * Tick **Notify customer about shipping from multiple locations** if required.
 This is useful when you ship from multiple warehouses.
 * Tick **Display shipment events (customers)**, to enable customers to view shipment events on their shipment details page.